-If you clearly do not trump people over process, then process becomes more highly valued than people, and your people are lost in the milieu of statistics and reports.
-As a leader you must demonstrate through your behavior and decisions that people are above process – all the time.
+If you clearly do not trump people over process, then the process becomes more highly valued than people, and your people are lost in the milieu of statistics and reports.
+As a leader, you must demonstrate through your behavior and decisions that people are above process – all the time.

 So, what do you think?

-If you had to pick your 6 traits, what would they include?
+If you had to pick your six traits, what would they include?

 What Are Your Six Critical Skills of Leadership?

 If you have ideas that you feel like sharing that might be helpful to readers, share them in the comments section below.
 Thanks!